temporalio/documentation/docs/java/how-to-develop-a-worker-program-in-java.md

     WorkflowOptions workflowOptions =
         WorkflowOptions.newBuilder().setTaskQueue(TASK_QUEUE).setWorkflowId(WORKFLOW_ID).build();
     WorkflowStub workflow = client.newUntypedWorkflowStub("DynamicWF", workflowOptions);
+    /**
+     * Register Dynamic Activity implementation with the Worker.
+Since Activities are stateless
+     * and thread-safe, we need to register a shared instance.
+    */
+    worker.registerActivitiesImplementations(new DynamicGreetingActivityImpl());

     /* Start Workflow Execution and immmediately send Signal.
 Pass in the Workflow args and Signal args. */ workflow.signalWithStart("greetingSignal", new Object[] {"John"}, new Object[] {"Hello"});